brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 As you can see, at the beginning the behaviour is the same as before until ``v`` crosses the threshold ``v>0.8`` at which point you see it reset to 0.
-You can't see it in this figure, but internally Brian has registered this event as a spike.
-Let's have a look at that.
+You can’t see it in this figure, but internally Brian has registered this event as a spike.
+Let’s have a look at that.

 .. code:: ipython2